Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-### delete all csv files in the project and add teh files shared here and deploy
+## delete all csv files in the project and add the files shared here and deploy
-### these are HANA specifc files which will work proeprly when deploying
+## these are HANA specifc files which will work properly when deploying

 </br>
 </br>
 <a href="https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/CAPM-DAY-7/hanacsv"> HANA CSV Folder </a>